GPCsolutions/wordpress-google-apps-login/readme.txt

 Google Apps Login uses the latest secure OAuth2 authentication recommended by Google.
 Other 3rd party authentication plugins may allow you to use your Google username and password to login, but they do not do this securely unless they also use OAuth2.
 This is discussed further in the [FAQ](http://wordpress.org/plugins/google-apps-login/faq/).

+= Translations =

+This plugin currently operates in the following languages:

+* English - default
+* Serbo-Croatian (sr_RS) - translated by Borisa Djuraskovic of [Web Hosting Hub](http://www.webhostinghub.com/)

+We are looking for volunteers to translate into their own language.
+If you would like to contribute a translation, please use the template POT file in the 'lang' folder, then email PO and MO files to contact@wp-glogin.com.
+Please ask if you need instructions on how to produce those files.

 = Website =